The Ultimate Guide to OTT Technology for Professional Broadcasters in 2024

 IPTV is short for “Internet Protocol Television,” and it is another alternative to traditional television that uses the internet to stream.
 The main difference between IPTV and OTT streaming is that IPTV uses a closed server and OTT does not.

-IPTV is also typically much similar to traditional television because it primarily uses linear broadcasting.
+IPTV is also typically very similar to traditional television because it primarily uses linear broadcasting.
 It is generally packaged as a channel rather than access to an extensive library of content.
 On-demand streaming is possible with IPTV, but it is not nearly as popular as OTT.

 It is very popular for large enterprises and organizations to use IPTV for internal video hosting and delivery, whereas streaming services like Netflix and Hulu rely on OTT.